drnickmaxwell-wq/please-work/reports/Preview_Treatments_Canvas_and_Hero_Alignment_Report.md

 ## Neutralised tonal/background overrides
 - Replaced prior canvas modifiers with the canonical `.cpv-page--champagne-dark` gradient and scoped canvas overlays to that class, preventing tonal packs from repainting the page.
-- Removed the template-level gradient on `.implantsCanvas` and relocated CTA token variables onto the shared canvas root to avoid page-wide repainting.
+- Removed the template-level gradient on `.implantsCanvas` and confined CTA/canvas variables to the shared layout instead of per-page global selectors.
 - Kept template and card backgrounds section-scoped so whitening/composite-specific skins no longer affect the global canvas.

 ALL /preview/treatments routes now share a stable dark Champagne canvas; hero tones are constrained to the hero band only, with no navigation-induced light canvas states.